Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

-One can easily verify that the propagator (\ref{eq:QEDprop}) is gauge invariant in the same way done in the previous section, ie. by transforming its data, undoing the transformation by a change of variables in the path integral, and using the invariance of the action.
+One can easily verify that the propagator (\ref{eq:QEDprop}) is gauge invariant in the same way done for expression (\ref{eq:particlepropagator}) in Appendix A, ie. by transforming its data, undoing the transformation by a change of variables in the path integral, and using the invariance of the action.